 Peisey-Vallandry is a smaller ski resort village that is part of the Paradiski.
 At 1600m in the Tarentaise Valley, it is not the highest of the resorts in the Alps, but well situated to get plenty of snow.

 It is more of a family-friendly resort with a traditional Savoyard style architecture, making a wonderfully scenic backdrop for winter holidays.
 Which is not to say that it doesn’t attract plenty of visitors during the summer as well.
 Some popular accommodation in the area includes:

 If you enjoyed this article, you may like to read more facts about the Alps here.
+You can also read more about nearby Flaine and Grand Massif ski domaine.
 A bientôt!